sathyalog/redux-explained/README.md

+## Purpose of this Repo:
 This is a very tiny project and its goal is to explain redux and its flow in a simple manner.

-Concept (or) Usecase - We will have a price input field along with quantity dropdown on our page.
+__Concept (or) Usecase__ - We will have a __price__ input field along with __quantity__ dropdown on our page.
 On entering price or changing the quantity should update total value dynamically.
-For this we will use redux.
+To achieve this functionality we will be using redux here.

-On Blur event, we should take price and multiply with quantity and display total.
+__Goal:__ On Blur event, we should take price and multiply with quantity and display total accordingly.

-Steps:
+__Note:__ Please go through the below steps and match with commits to understand the flow of redux.

+#### How to run?
+> npm start

+#### Steps to configure Redux in React application:
 1. `npm i react-redux`
 2. create a reducer(reducer.js) with initialstate
 3. create a store(store.js) using createStore and pass reducer in it